Robust Design and Analysis of Clinical Trials With Non-proportional Hazards: A Straw Man Guidance from a Cross-pharma Working Group: Conclusion and Discussion

 We propose a robust statistical approach for primary hypothesis testing in a confirmatory clinical study with a time to event endpoint.
 The proposed methodology is flexible and adaptive enough to provide good statistical properties under PH and different types of NPH.
 The proposed MaxCombo test is a combination of four Fleming-Harrington WLR tests which can handle different treatment effect patterns.
-The operating characteristics ~\cite{NPHsim2018} including type-I error control and illustrative examples demonstrate the utility of the MaxCombo test.
+The operating characteristics (~\cite{NPHsim2018}) including type-I error control and illustrative examples demonstrate the utility of the MaxCombo test.
 The test shows clear advantages when a large treatment benefit emerges later on in the trial (PH with marginal effect, delayed effect and crossing hazard scenario in Section 2.3).
 The PH scenario (digitized PA3 trial data) shows a possible downside of the MaxCombo test as a marginally positive LR test in a case that reflects proportional hazards would have been a close miss if the MaxCombo test had been utilized.
 While one could argue that the survival benefit was minimal, it was an overall survival benefit for pancreatic cancer, an indication where the authors point out that progress in treatment options has been slow.
 The ultimate value of the treatment for patients may depend on trade-offs between toxicity and secondary efficacy endpoints.
 For trial designers, this should point out that the MaxCombo test might not be optimal if there is a strong reason to believe that the benefit from a new treatment will be immediate and sustained.
 This assumption generally would not be made for immunotherapies or, say, chronic treatment of diabetes or lipids to reduce long-term cardiovascular risk.
+Recently MaxCombo test has been used as a sensitivity analysis in a randomised, open-label, multicentre, phase 3 trial in previously untreated patients with unresectable, locally advanced or metastatic urothelial carcinoma (~\cite{POWLES2020}).